Efficient Straggler Replication in Large-scale Parallel Computing: Introduction

 \section{Introduction}

-Applications such as Google search, Dropbox, Netflix need to perform enormous amounts of computing, or data processing on the cloud.
-Recently, cloud computing is also being offered as a service by Amazon S3, Microsoft Azure etc.\, where users can rent machines by the hour to run their computing jobs.
-The large-scale sharing of computing resources makes cloud computing flexible and scalable.

-Cloud computing frameworks such as MapReduce~\cite{dean_mapreduce:_2008} and Hadoop~\cite{shvachko2010hadoop} employ massive parallelization to reduce latency.
-Large jobs are divided into hundreds of tasks that can be executed parallely on different machines.
-An important class of parallel execution is ``embarrasingly parallel'' computation ~\cite{wikipedia_embarrassingly_2013}, which requires little or no effort in dividing the computation into independent parallel tasks.
-Several algorithms used in optimization and machine learning, for example the Alternating Direction Method of Multipliers (ADMM)~\cite{boyd_distributed_2011}, and Markov Chain Monte-Carlo (MCMC)~\cite{neiswanger_asymptotically_2013}, fall into this class and can be parallelized easily.
+In cloud computing, large-scale sharing of computing resources provides users with great flexiblity and scalability.
+Computing frameworks such as MapReduce~\cite{map_reduce} and Apache Spark~\cite{zaharia_spark_2010} are developed to harness these benefits.
+These frameworks employ massive parallelization by dividing a large job into many tasks that can be executed parallely on different machines.
+These frameworks can be used to run optimization and machine learning algorithms that can be easily divided into independent parallel tasks, for example alternating direction method of multipliers (ADMM)~\cite{boyd_distributed_2011} and Markov Chain Monte-Carlo (MCMC)~\cite{neiswanger_asymptotically_2013}.

 The execution time of a task on a machine is subject to stochastic variations due to co-hosting, virtualization and other hardware and network variations~\cite{dean_tail_2013}.
-Thus, the key challenge in executing a job with a large number of tasks is the latency in waiting for the slowest tasks, or the ``stragglers'' to finish.
+Thus, a key challenge in executing a job that consists of a large number of parallel tasks is the latency in waiting for the slowest tasks, or the ``stragglers'' to finish.
 As pointed out in \cite[Table 1]{dean_tail_2013}, the latency of executing many parallel tasks could be significantly larger ($140$ ms) than the median latency of a single task ($1$ ms).

-In this work we analyze how replication of straggling tasks can be used to reduce latency.
-In particular, we develop a mathematical framework and provide insights into how task replication affects the trade-off between latency and computing cost.
+In this work we provide a mathematical framework to analyze how replication of straggling tasks affects the latency and the cost of computing resources, and propose better scheduling policy designs.